ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

       name: agent-kube-state-metrics
     ~~~

-    As shown above, it is a really simple resource to declare but also has other parameters available.
+    This is a really simple resource to declare but also has other parameters available.
 Check them out in its [official API definition](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/service-account-v1/).

-    Notice that it has the parameter `automountServiceAccountToken` set explicitly to `false` as a security hardening measure, as you have seen applied already in the [Ghost server](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%204%20-%20Ghost%20server.md#ghost-server-statefulset) or [Forgejo server](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%204%20-%20Forgejo%20server.md#forgejo-server-statefulset) respective stateful sets.
+    In this case, it has the parameter `automountServiceAccountToken` set explicitly to `false` as a security hardening measure, as you have seen applied already in the [Ghost server](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%204%20-%20Ghost%20server.md#ghost-server-statefulset) or [Forgejo server](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%204%20-%20Forgejo%20server.md#forgejo-server-statefulset) respective stateful sets.

     > [!NOTE]
     > **Setting to `false` the `automountServiceAccountToken` parameter helps in protecting the cluster's Kubernetes API**\